inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 not to be observable (e.g. a signal's edge propagating from a node), and other events that take longer on the timescale don't appear to be slow and boring (e.g. the duration of a radio frame.)
-When there is a signal boundary (either at the beginning or at the end of a transmission) travelling on the scene, the simulation is slowed down, and the rippling wave pattern is visible as the signal is propagating.
-When the signal is "everywhere" on the scene, i.e. its "first bit" has travelled past the farthest node, but its last bit has not been transmitted yet, the simulation is faster (the ripples are no longer visible, because of the increased simulation speed.)
+When there is a signal boundary (either at the beginning or the end of a transmission) traveling on the scene, the simulation is slowed down, and the rippling wave pattern is visible as the signal is propagating.
+When the signal is "everywhere" on the scene, i.e. its "first bit" has traveled past the farthest node, but its last bit has not been transmitted yet, the simulation is faster (the ripples are no longer visible, because of the increased simulation speed.)

 The following three images illustrate that generally there are three different phases of signal propagation animation.
-The first is "expansion"; it starts when the signal's "first bit" begins propagating from the transmitter node, and lasts until the "first bit" has travelled past the node farthest from the transmitter.
+The first is "expansion"; it starts when the signal's "first bit" begins propagating from the transmitter node, and lasts until the "first bit" has traveled past the node farthest from the transmitter.
 In this phase, the simulation slows down.
 The second one is "presence"; it's when the signal is "present" on the entire scene, at all nodes, and the simulation speeds up.
-The third one is "recession"; it starts when the signal's "last bit" begins receding from the transmitter node, and lasts until the "last bit" has travelled past the farthest node.
+The third one is "recession"; it starts when the signal's "last bit" begins receding from the transmitter node, and lasts until the "last bit" has traveled past the farthest node.
 In this phase, the simulation slows down again.
 The transition between the two simulation speeds is smooth.

 .. figure:: phases.png
    :width: 100%

-Also, it can happen that the simulation doesn't slow down, because the signal's "last bit" gets transmitted before its "first bit" leaves the farthest node (basically, the signal looks like a thin ring.)
+Also, it can happen that the simulation doesn't slow down because the signal's "last bit" gets transmitted before its "first bit" leaves the farthest node (basically, the signal looks like a thin ring.)
 Such a situation can happen if the transmission is very short, or if there are large distances between nodes, e.g. a few kilometers.

-By default, the animation of all three phases have a duration of 1 second, wall clock time.
+By default, the animation of all three phases has a duration of 1 second, wall clock time.
 Thus, as per the default settings, all signal propagation animations have a duration of 3 seconds, regardless of their actual simulated duration.
 To make the visualization more realistic, the